-Each student must complete a Vehicle Registration process through the Campus Life Office to register his/her vehicle.
-Once registered, a student will receive a permit (Resident parking hangtag or Commuter parking hangtag) for his/her vehicle.
-The permit must be displayed by hanging it from their rearview mirror.
+Each student must complete a Vehicle Registration process online to register his/her vehicle.
+Once registered, a student will receive a parking sticker for his/her vehicle.
+The permit must be displayed on the left side of the rear window or rear bumper.

-FOR STUDENTS WITHOUT VEHICLES
+STUDENTS WITHOUT VEHICLES